sumithpdd/flutterdevcampapp/README.md

 ### :shipit: News App
 Flutter app that at first started as working with APIs in Flutter assignment.
 After learning from gurus like [Sumith](https://twitter.com/sumithpdd?s=20&t=r5lM8dd8DlT6MdVNRd7J9Q), [Majid](https://twitter.com/mhadaily?s=20&t=r5lM8dd8DlT6MdVNRd7J9Q) and [Roa](https://twitter.com/roaakdm?s=20&t=r5lM8dd8DlT6MdVNRd7J9Q), the "animation queen" herself, I decided to take it to the next level and am currently extending it to incorporate Firebase (50% pending storing of user articles and sources), Riverpod, some animations and tests (0%).
-It's named RiverBase news simply because it uses Riverpod and Firebase .. ba-dum-tss
+It's named RiverBase News taking from Riverpod and Firebase ... ba-dum-tss 🥁

 #### App Preview:
 Still in progress 😅